mmlacak/crochess/docs/source/libcc/ccchessboard.rst

     :returns: :c:data:`true` if chessboard is successfully (re-)initialized, :c:data:`false` otherwise.

-.. c:function:: bool cc_chessboard_is_size_valid( CcChessboard * cb )

-    Checks if chessboard size is valid, i.e. the same as defined for variant being played.

-    Actual board size cannot be tested, 2D array is allocated only once, at the size of the largest variant.

-    Chessboard size just limits which portion of board is used for a particular variant.

-    :param cb: Chessboard to check.
-    :returns: :c:data:`true` if chessboard size is valid, :c:data:`false` otherwise.

 .. c:function:: bool cc_chessboard_clear( CcChessboard * cb__io )

     Clears a chessboard of all pieces.